Language Reference

 Layered State Monads

 ReWire also contains built-in support for layered state monads, which enable us to describe circuits with mutable state.
-Formally, a layered state monad is any monad composed from one or more applications of the state monad transformer StT to the base identity monad I. While StT and I are primitives in ReWire, they can be defined in Haskell as follows:
+Formally, a layered state monad is any monad composed from zero or more applications of the state monad transformer StateT to the base identity monad Identity.
+ReWire uses the same StateT and Identity as Haskell’s standard libraries; for reference, they can be defined as follows:

 Restrictions

-The ReWire language is essentially a subset of Haskell 98.
+The ReWire language is essentially a subset of Haskell.
 The major restrictions are as follows.